Ilari-H/BitcoinPriceApp/README.md

 # BitcoinPriceApp
-Used for Checking bitcoins price
+Used for checking Bitcoin prices from given timeline